tianzhaopupsu/Convolutional_Vision_Transformer_From_Scratch_Numpy_and_Torch/README.md

 ConVIT_work_AI.py basically, after the training, with the updated weights, this file can run well to predict/descirbe the image.

-All the files can you run directly, some example random matrix was fabracated as the input data to make sure the code can run, at least.
+All the files can run directly, some example random matrix was fabracated as the input data to make sure the code can run, at least.

 Have fun.